garysassano/serverless-otlp-forwarder/README.md

 4. **OTLP Collector**: Your chosen observability platform

 ### Configuring the Forwarder
-Each application needs to be instrumented with the appropriate Opentelemetry SDK for the application platform, andmust be configured to write to stdout using the [client](packages/rust/otlp-stdout-client) in Rust, the [adapter](packages/python/adapter) in Python, or the [exporter](packages/node/exporter) in Node.
+Each application needs to be instrumented with the appropriate Opentelemetry SDK for the application platform, and must be configured to write to stdout using the [client](packages/rust/otlp-stdout-client) in Rust, the [adapter](packages/python/adapter) in Python, or the [exporter](packages/node/exporter) in Node.

 Additionally, each application must also define a collector endpoint, protocol, and optional compression in the environment variables.
 For instance, this is an example configuration for a SAM template: